 how much can you make as a reality tv star?

 Whilst it all may seem extremely glamorous, participating in a reality television show doesn’t really pay very much (if at all) until you actually become a celebrity in your own right.
-According to The Sun, the families appearing on Gogglebox get £1,500 a month each, in return for 12 hours of filming.
+According to Planet Radio, the families appearing on Gogglebox get £1,500 a month each, in return for 12 hours of filming.
 However, once you’ve made a name for yourself somehow and you start appearing on shows such as Strictly Come Dancing as a celebrity contestant you can expect to earn a minimum of £25,000 per episode, according to AOL.

 Social media influencer